19-06-2024

 Buying or selling a building without considering the condition of the land can become a nightmare if contaminants are found in the soil following the real estate transaction.
 This type of situation can result in a legal dispute between buyer and seller.

-The buyer could file a lawsuit claiming that there was a hidden defect, which the seller would probably refute in order to avoid having to pay to decontaminate the land and remediate contaminated soil
+The buyer could file a lawsuit claiming that there was a hidden defect, which the seller would probably refute in order to avoid having to pay to decontaminate the land.

 Now that you have a better understanding of why soil analyses are so important, you may be wondering how they are performed.